CaysonHoward/python_login/Readme.txt

                 >Readme.txt

 Program not working:
-    Sometimes visual studio has a problem running files, so sometimes closing and reopening visual studio can fix your problem
+    Sometimes code editors like visual studio code has a problem running files, so sometimes closing and reopening visual studio can fix your problem